Volunteer Handbook – Program Values and Guidelines

 Logistics & Safety

-- Remote volunteers can interact with Seattle Public Schools students via an Seattle Public Schools Microsoft Teams account only.
+- Remote volunteers can interact with SPS students via an SPS Microsoft Teams account only.

 - Volunteer sessions must be scheduled by the school’s designated remote volunteer program coordinator or teacher.